 - Attend CIFAR research program meetings (usually 2-3 per year, depending on the program) in Canada and various locations around the world.
 While at meetings and where appropriate, interact and collaborate with fellow program members on research areas of common interest to the program.

 - Attend annual CIFAR Azrieli Global Scholar meetings (usually in held in early May).
-CIFAR expects that each scholar will attend two in-person annual meetings, dependent on travel restrictions due to the ongoing COVID-19 global pandemic.
+CIFAR expects that each Scholar will attend two in-person annual meetings, dependent on travel restrictions due to the ongoing COVID-19 global pandemic.